Skip to main content

 Bathroom Fitting Tip for Kensington Homeowners

-Three patterns cover most of what we do in W8 and SW7.
-Principal-floor master bathroom on a Grade II listed townhouse is the most common Kensington project.
-The stucco-fronted Georgian and Victorian townhouses around Kensington Square, Hyde Park Gate, and the streets towards Kensington Gardens have principal-floor bathrooms typically 12-18 sqm — large by London standards and supporting hotel-quality specification.
-Bookmatched natural stone (Calacatta, Carrara, Statuario marble), bespoke vanity units in walnut or oak, freestanding cast-iron baths from Drummonds or The Water Monopoly, walk-in showers with frameless glass and rainshower heads, premium brassware (Lefroy Brooks, Samuel Heath, Catchpole & Rye, Vola), and underfloor heating throughout.
-Cost is £30,000-£70,000 for a master bathroom of this specification.
+The stucco-fronted Georgian and Victorian townhouses around Kensington Square, Hyde Park Gate, and the streets towards Kensington Gardens have principal-floor bathrooms typically 12-18 sqm, large by London standards.
+These support hotel-quality specification: bookmatched natural stone (Calacatta, Carrara, Statuario marble), bespoke vanity units in walnut or oak, freestanding cast-iron baths from Drummonds or The Water Monopoly, walk-in showers with frameless glass and rainshower heads, premium brassware (Lefroy Brooks, Samuel Heath, Catchpole & Rye, Vola), and underfloor heating throughout.
 Build time 8-14 weeks including Listed Building Consent.
-Garden-flat or upper-floor en-suite is the second pattern.
-The conversion flats and apartments within the larger townhouses often have second or third en-suites at slightly less ambitious specification but still premium.
-Cost is £18,000-£35,000.
-Build time 6-10 weeks.
-Mansion-block flat bathroom renovation is the third pattern, common in the Edwardian mansion blocks along the High Street and around Earl's Court.
-Section 20 freeholder consent typically applies.
-Cost is £20,000-£40,000.
-Build time 6-10 weeks.

-Three Kensington-specific factors affect bathroom renovations.
-Listed Building Consent on Grade II and Grade II* properties.
 Most Kensington townhouses are Grade II listed and many on the principal squares are Grade II*.
-Listed Building Consent is required for any change to original features — sash windows, original fireplaces, panelled doors, original cornicing, original plasterwork, original timber floorboards, original tiled bathroom splashbacks where present.
-Application takes 8-12 weeks at the Royal Borough of Kensington and Chelsea (RBKC).
-RBKC has one of the most demanding planning departments in London — applications need to be comprehensive, well-designed, and accompanied by a heritage impact assessment.
+Listed Building Consent is required for any change to original features: sash windows, panelled doors, original cornicing, plasterwork, timber floorboards, and original tiled bathroom splashbacks where present.
+Applications take 8-12 weeks at the Royal Borough of Kensington and Chelsea (RBKC).
+RBKC has one of the most demanding planning departments in London; each application needs to be comprehensive and accompanied by a heritage impact assessment.
 We work with a heritage consultant from day one.
-Thick solid walls and concealed services.
-Kensington townhouses typically have solid brick or stucco-fronted walls 18-24 inches thick.
-Surface-mounted plumbing or electrics aren't acceptable — everything needs to be concealed within the wall or boxed in with panelling matching the room's character.
-Concealed plumbing requires precise core drilling through 18-24 inches of solid brick using diamond-tipped tools, which is slower and more involved than running services on plasterboard partitions.
-Adds £1,500-£3,500 to a typical Kensington bathroom budget.
-Lime-based plaster repairs (BS EN 459 Air Lime) on original solid walls.
-Original services replacement.
-The existing plumbing in many Kensington houses is a mix of lead, copper, and steel from different decades.
-A full bathroom renovation is the right time to replace the lot with modern copper or push-fit plastic.
-Cost £1,500-£4,000 typically for a single-bathroom replumb back to a logical mains takeoff.
-Original lead supply pipes are replaced for water quality reasons.
-Electrics in bathrooms follow BS 7671 Part 7-701 zoning.
-Unvented hot water systems commissioned to BS 7593 by our G3 certified installer.
-Underfloor heating designed to BS EN 1264.
+Electrics follow BS 7671 Part 7-701 zoning; unvented hot water systems are commissioned to BS 7593 by our G3 certified installer; underfloor heating is designed to BS EN 1264.

-Kensington falls under the Royal Borough of Kensington and Chelsea.
-Almost every property is within a conservation area and many are Grade II or Grade II* listed.
-Listed Building Consent is required for both internal and external works on listed properties.
-Construction hours are restricted (8am-6pm weekdays, 8am-1pm Saturdays, no work on Sundays), and the council actively enforces these.
-A Kensington bathroom renovation involves 8-12 specialist trades over 8-14 weeks: heritage plumber, NICEIC electrician, plasterer with lime-plaster experience, stone mason or stone fixing specialist, joiner for bespoke vanities, tiler, bathroom-fitter for the heritage sanitaryware, decorator, plus structural engineer and heritage consultant where the layout changes.
-We assign one project manager from survey through handover.
-The project manager runs the weekly programme, schedules the trades, manages materials, and reports progress with photo updates.
-Materials sourcing is involved.
-Bookmatched natural stone is sourced as a single block and cut sequentially so the veining flows across adjacent slabs — typically 8-12 weeks lead time.
-Drummonds, The Water Monopoly, and Catchpole & Rye sanitaryware is made-to-order.
-Lefroy Brooks, Samuel Heath, and Vola brassware is similarly made-to-order.
-We coordinate the lead times during the design stage so materials arrive in sequence with the build.
+A Kensington bathroom renovation involves 8-12 specialist trades over 8-14 weeks: heritage plumber, NICEIC electrician, plasterer with lime-plaster experience, stone mason, joiner for bespoke vanities, tiler, bathroom fitter for the heritage sanitaryware, decorator, plus structural engineer and heritage consultant where the layout changes.
+We assign one project manager from survey through handover who runs the weekly programme, schedules trades, manages materials, and sends photo updates.
+Bookmatched natural stone is sourced as a single block and cut sequentially so veining flows across adjacent slabs, typically 8-12 weeks lead time.
+Drummonds, The Water Monopoly, and Catchpole & Rye sanitaryware is made-to-order, as is Lefroy Brooks, Samuel Heath, and Vola brassware; we coordinate lead times during the design stage so materials arrive in sequence with the build.
 Fixed-price contracts cover labour, materials (with allowances for client-selected fixtures), all fees, Building Control where applicable, Listed Building Consent application costs, heritage consultant fees, and any Section 20 / Licence to Alter coordination.
-The price doesn't change unless the specification does.
-Substantive variations are quoted in writing before they're done.
+The price is confirmed after a free site visit and doesn't change unless the specification does; substantive variations are quoted in writing before they're done.

 Bathroom Fitting in Kensington: What's Included